Born: 1856; Died: 1928; Married: Jane Southwell

 In his later years they retired to the village of Hall, where they lived at 'Glenona', Gladstone Street.
 Ellis and Jane both died in 1928.
 His body was laid to rest in the Weetangerra cemetery on 4th November 'in the presence of a large concourse of relatives and friends of all denominations, there to remain until 'The trumpet shall sound'.
 The Wattle Park Church was crowded on the occasion of the Memorial Service.

-They had a family of eight - Rebecca Jane (Mrs Horace Southwell), Lavinia Mary (Mrs F Newsberry), Ernest Clement, Beatrice Louisa, Leslie Edward, Elvira Clare (Mrs D J Russel) Leon Russell, and Eunice Alma Victoria (Mrs A C Kilby) 1897.
+They had a family of eight - Rebecca Jane (Mrs Horace Southwell) 1879, Lavinia Mary (Mrs F Newsberry) 1881, Ernest Clement 1883, Beatrice Louisa 1885, Leslie Edward 1887, Elvena Clare (Mrs D J Russel) 1888, Leon Russell 1891, and Eunice Alma Victoria (Mrs A C Kilby) 1897.
 All except Beatrice married.
-Leon, who lived for many years at Woodgrove, the family property, became a reporter and a historian, authoring the well-known 'Memories of Hall'.
+Leon, who lived for many years at 'Woodgrove', the family property, became a reporter and a historian, authoring the well-known 'Memories of Hall'.

 Ellis Smith - Advertisement for breeding services